linode/docs/docs/applications/cloud-storage/access-your-box-account-from-your-linode.md

 ## Configure WebDAV and User Permissions

-1. Install davfs2, the WebDAV backend which is used to communicate between your Linode and Box account.
+1. Install davfs2, the WebDAV backend which is used to communicate between your Linode and Box account:

     **CentOS**